w3c/wai-easy-checks/content/transcripts.md

 * Check for a transcript with the media or a link to a transcript.
 Transcripts should be easy to find near the audio/video itself and any links to the audio/video.
 * If the video has important visual content, check that it is included in the transcript.
 (It doesn't need to be labeled as a "descriptive transcript".

-@@ EOWG discussion: probably nothing about quality? previous version had: "Check that transcripts include all audio information, including dialogue with the speakers identified, and all important sound — e.g., footsteps approaching, doors closing, glass breaking." -- yet that seems more than an easy check.

 ## Learn more

 * [User Experiences and Benefits to Organizations, in Making Audio and Video Media Accessible](/media/av/users-orgs/)
 * [Transcripts, in Making Audio and Video Media Accessible](/media/av/transcripts/)

+## _editor notes_

+@@ EOWG discussion: probably not include anything about checking the quality? previous version had: "Check that transcripts include all audio information, including dialogue with the speakers identified, and all important sound — e.g., footsteps approaching, doors closing, glass breaking." -- yet that seems more than an easy check.